 There has been so much written about Facebook’s timeline and subsequent covers, it’s hard to contribute something fresh.
 However, since pushing “publish’’ on the Kellie O’Brien Facebook page (previously called Mum PR), I’ve been asked quite a bit how I was able to incorporate the profile picture into my cover image in one of my previous timeline covers.
 So I thought I’d share it here along with some other ideas for making the cover and profile images into one composite image.

-If you want to learn how to set up your Facebook page, I suggest you read The Complete Guide to Setting Up Your Facebook Page Design by Hubspot and How to Use Timeline for Pages by Tech Crunch.
-These were the two posts that gave me the best full picture of how to do it all.
-The Crafty Mummy’s Timeline for Pages Tabs is also a handy little tutorial to help make the page more visually appealing.
+If you want to learn how to set up your Facebook page, I suggest you read Facebook Pages For Business – A Beginners’ Guide.
 If you want some one-on-one help on turning all this social media effort into a system that actually then leads to a result in your business (like leads and sales!), then you can click through to learn more about my social media coaching.

 First, take a photo to use as the basis for the cover.
 Crop it to fit Facebook’s dimensions of 851px by 315px.